 Welcome back to another review!
 Yes, it’s been awhile since I’ve posted, and no, I do not have a good reason for being off the radar.
 I’ve been reading and simply too lazy to gather my thoughts and post.
 Whoops…

 Going into Cinder, I had low expectations for the sole reason of never having read a retelling and believing that they’re boring.
 But this one, for the most part, shocked me!

 Let’s jump right in!

 I found the plot in this book to be intriguing yet depthless at the same time.
 The entire premise of a plague and searching for a cure is not unique and did not, in fact, grasp my attention.
 However, what I did find interesting was the world, however much it scared me.
 Cinder, our main character, is a cyborg, meaning she is part human and part, for want of a better word, mechanical.
 At first, I was totally frightened and opposed to the idea of our main character being anything other than human.
 Nevertheless, this is original and authentic.

 Now, though I was very much fascinated by the idea of a futuristic world — something I had very little experience in reading — I also found it quite difficult to become used to and immersed in.
 However, I think the fresh setting mostly outweighed the bland plot.

 Though I’m bashing the plot, this book was so entertaining.
-Although I predicted, I kid you not, everything in Cinder, due to awful foreshadowing and simply predictable plot twists, I still enjoyed reading it.
+Although I predicted everything in Cinder, due to awful foreshadowing and simply predictable plot twists, I still enjoyed reading it.

 Cinder was such a pleasant character to read about, what with her amusingly sarcastic attitude (yes, I know that’s clichéd) and her most dreadful home life (as she is supposed to mimic Cinderella to some degree).